liushang17/AEnet/README.md

 devtools::install_github("https://github.com/liushang17/AEN")

 # Demo
 We showed the application of a demo in the demo.r.
-The dataset used in the demo.r is shown in the link ().
+The dataset used in the demo.r is shown in the link (https://pan.baidu.com/s/14ZMS2e6fMk3P1CLdOCK6tw .
+Extraction code ：fyS9).